Policy

 Presumption

-If a first responder files a PTSD claim within the time limits for filing a claim, and if the three criteria set out below are met, the PTSD is presumed to have arisen out of and in the course of the first responder's employment, unless the contrary is shown.
-(Special criteria apply to transitional claims as set out below.)
+If a first responder files a PTSD claim within the time limits for filing a claim, and if the three criteria set out in this section are met, the PTSD is presumed to have arisen out of and in the course of the first responder's employment, unless the contrary is shown.
+(Special criteria apply to transitional claims as set out in the "Transitional claims" section of Part 1 of this policy.)

 1. Date of employment